ASallin/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.unisg.ch/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include health and education economics, as well as machine learning methods.
+bio: My research interests include labor, education, and health economics, as well as machine learning methods.

 # Interests to show in About widget
 interests:
-- Applied Microeconometrics
+- Applied Labor, Education, and Health Economics
 - (Causal) Machine Learning
 - Computational Text Analysis
 - Policy Evaluation
-- Health and Education Economics
+- Microeconometrics

 # Education to show in About widget